jmaslowskiUMK/ProjektAlgII/project_documentation_eng.md

 - **Graham Scan Algorithm**: Generates convex hulls for point sets.
 Points belonging to the hulls are stored and can be visualized.

+- **Algorytm Jarvisa**: The Jarvis algorithm is also used to generate convex hulls for sets of points.

 ## 2.4.
 Text pattern searching

 Three pattern-searching algorithms were implemented: